mottosso/allzpark/docs/pages/guides.md

 ![image](https://user-images.githubusercontent.com/2152766/60737613-55acca00-9f53-11e9-846f-cb482acb1099.png)

-A package is a group of files with some metadata attached, declaring a name, version and requirements to other packages.
+A package is a group of files with some metadata attached, declaring a name, version and its relationship to other packages.
 When one package requires another, a *requirement hierarchy* is formed.

 For example, consider this requirement.